panghaibin/RiskLevelAPI/README.en.md

 - Clone the repo to local and run *risklevel.py*, then the outcome as *.json* files will be stored in the `Archive` folder.

-- Or fork this repository and enable GitHub Actions to automatically update the risk level data every 2 hours and push to the `api` branch of the repository.
+- Or fork this repository and enable GitHub Actions to automatically update the risk level data and push to the `api` branch of the repository.

 - You can also set up a cron job on the server to run the *run.py* script to update the risk level data, and push to the specified repository automatically.